bitovi/academy/src/technology-consulting/5-communication.md

 - Use meetings for complex or sensitive discussions.
 - Move long-term reference material to wikis.
 - Choose high-bandwidth methods, like meetings, for nuanced topics.

-The [communication planning](#communication-planning) section covers strategies to make your messages purposeful, clear, and audience-focused.

-- Define the purpose of your communication and state expectations explicitly.

-When reading about [business writing](#business-writing), you’ll learn how to create clear, concise, and actionable communication.

-- Specify clear actions and deadlines in your writing.
-- Avoid assumptions — write for clarity without losing context.
-- Remove emotionally charged language from professional communication.

-The [effectively using tools](#communication-tools) section discusses using tools like Grammarly and LLMs to support communication, while emphasizing transparency.

-- Use Grammarly for proofreading but review AI suggestions for accuracy.
-- Leverage LLMs for brainstorming and gathering feedback.
-- Be transparent about AI usage in your process.

 Finally, the [learn-technology-consulting/giving-receiving-feedback] page outlines methods for delivering and receiving feedback effectively.